ycrc/PIL/_episodes/03-create.md

 > ## Deleting Is Forever!
 >
-> The Unix shell doesn't have a trash bin that we can recover deleted
+> The Linux shell doesn't have a trash bin that we can recover deleted
-> files from (though most graphical interfaces to Unix do).
+> files from (though most graphical interfaces to Linux do).
 Instead,
 > when we delete files, they are unhooked from the file system so that
 > their storage space on disk can be recycled.
 Tools for finding and
 > recovering deleted files do exist, but there's no guarantee they'll